 I did not straight away put the components and power it On, in fact I connect the series light bulb method to make sure there is no longer short circuit.
 The bulb was bright in the beginning due to capacitor charge and after that it went off.
 This is a good sign that there was no short circuit and I can put the main fuse and power it up.

 Once the powered was on the Hi Fi came back to life and I was very happy because I can make some profit from this repair work.

 This article was prepared for you by Suranga Bandara who owns an Electronics repair shop in Anuradapura, Sri Lanka.

 Please give a support by clicking on the social buttons below.
 Your feedback on the post is welcome.
 Please leave it in the comments.
 If you have electronic repair articles to share with us, please contact us HERE.

 P.S- If you enjoyed reading this, click here to subscribe to my blog (free subscription).
 That way, you’ll never miss a post.
 You can also forward this website link to your friends and colleagues-thanks!

-Note: You may check out previous post about fixing active speaker in the below link:
+Note: You may check out his previous post in the below link: